 We are not wine connoisseurs by any means of the word.
-Before this year, the extent of our knowledge of wines was that they were either red, white or rosé.
-In fact, I’m pretty sure if you asked us, we wouldn’t have even been able to tell you where our corkscrew was located.
-Having said that, we were still interested in the idea of wine tasting, so when an opportunity to go on a wine tour came up we were eager to see what it was all about.
-Since then, we’ve attended a second wine and food tasting since and have kept this type of event on our list of things to do when we get the chance.
+Before this year, the extent of our knowledge of wines was that they?were either red, white or ros?.
+In fact, I’m pretty sure if you asked us, we wouldn’t have even been able to tell you where our corkscrew was located.?
+Having said that, we were still interested in the idea of?wine tasting,?so when an opportunity to go?on?a wine tour came up we were eager to see what it was all about.
+Since then, we’ve attended a second wine and food tasting since?and have kept this type of event on our list of things to do when we get the chance.
 We still don’t drink wine that often but we enjoy the experience of touring wine country and learning about new things.

 The following is our list of 9 things we think are important to know when planning to go on a wine tasting or tour for the first time.

 1. You don’t need to be a connoisseur

 As?novice wine tasters we’ve learned quite a few things about taking a wine tasting tour in just a few visits.
 We feel the most important?thing to remember is that you don’t have to be an expert on wine in order to enjoy what?wineries have to offer.
 It’s a great activity to do together or as a group and something different from the typical choice of outings.??Even if you aren’t a big fan of wine you can find something you may enjoy, learn things, and have a good time.